 In 1996, Ketanji Brown Jackson married surgeon Patrick Graves Jackson, whom she met at Harvard College.

-From 1997 to 1998, Ketanji Brown Jackson served as a law clerk to Judge Bruce M. Selya of the United States Court of Appeals for the First Circuit.
+From 1997 to 1998, Ketanji Brown Jackson served as a law clerk to Judge Bruce M. Selya of the U.S. Court of Appeals for the First Circuit.

 In 1998, Ketanji Brown Jackson spent a year in private practice at the Washington, D.C., law firm of Miller Cassidy Larroca & Lewin (now part of Baker Botts).

-From 1999 to 2000, Ketanji Brown Jackson clerked for Justice Stephen Breyer.
+From 1999 to 2000, Ketanji Brown Jackson clerked for Supreme Court Justice Stephen Breyer.

 From 2000 to 2002, Ketanji Brown Jackson returned to private legal practice at the law firm of Goodwin Procter.

-In 2000, Ketanji Brown Jackson's clerkship for Justice Stephen Breyer came to an end.
+In 2000, Ketanji Brown Jackson's clerkship with Supreme Court Justice Stephen Breyer ended.

-From 2002 to 2003, Ketanji Brown Jackson practiced law under Kenneth Feinberg at the law firm now called Feinberg & Rozen LLP.
+From 2002 to 2003, Ketanji Brown Jackson joined the law firm now called Feinberg & Rozen LLP under Kenneth Feinberg.

-From 2003 to 2005, Ketanji Brown Jackson served as an assistant special counsel to the United States Sentencing Commission.
+From 2003 to 2005, Ketanji Brown Jackson was an assistant special counsel to the United States Sentencing Commission.

 From 2005 to 2007, Ketanji Brown Jackson was an assistant federal public defender in Washington, D.C.

-From 2007 to 2010, Ketanji Brown Jackson worked as an appellate specialist in private practice at the law firm of Morrison & Foerster.
+From 2007 to 2010, Ketanji Brown Jackson was an appellate specialist in private practice at the law firm of Morrison & Foerster.

 On July 23, 2009, President Obama nominated Ketanji Brown Jackson as vice chair of the United States Sentencing Commission.

-On November 5, 2009, the Senate Judiciary Committee favorably reported Ketanji Brown Jackson's nomination as vice chair of the United States Sentencing Commission by voice vote.
+On November 5, 2009, The Senate Judiciary Committee favorably reported Ketanji Brown Jackson's nomination by voice vote.

-On February 11, 2010, the Senate confirmed Ketanji Brown Jackson's nomination as vice chair of the United States Sentencing Commission by voice vote.
+On February 11, 2010, the Senate confirmed Ketanji Brown Jackson's nomination by voice vote and she succeeded Michael E. Horowitz.

 In 2010, Ketanji Brown Jackson became the vice chairwoman of the United States Sentencing Commission.

-In 2010, Ketanji Brown Jackson's time as an appellate specialist in private practice at the law firm of Morrison & Foerster came to an end.
+In 2010, Ketanji Brown Jackson left her role as an appellate specialist at the law firm of Morrison & Foerster.

-On September 20, 2012, President Obama nominated Ketanji Brown Jackson to serve as a United States district judge for the District of Columbia.
+On September 20, 2012, Barack Obama nominated Ketanji Brown Jackson to serve as a United States district judge for the District of Columbia.

-In December 2012, U.S. Representative Paul Ryan introduced Ketanji Brown Jackson at her confirmation hearing.
+In December 2012, Paul Ryan introduced Ketanji Brown Jackson at her confirmation hearing.

 In 2012, the D.C.
-Department of Corrections violated the rights of a deaf inmate, Mr. Pierce, under the Americans with Disabilities Act, which led to the 2015 ruling by Ketanji Brown Jackson.
+Department of Corrections violated the rights of a deaf inmate during his detention.

 In 2013, Ketanji Brown Jackson was appointed by President Barack Obama to serve as a district judge for the United States District Court for the District of Columbia.

-In 2014, Ketanji Brown Jackson's service on the United States Sentencing Commission came to an end.
+In 2014, Ketanji Brown Jackson ended her service on the Sentencing Commission.

-In 2014, Ketanji Brown Jackson's term as the vice chairwoman of the United States Sentencing Commission ended.
+In 2014, Ketanji Brown Jackson ended her term as the vice chairwoman of the United States Sentencing Commission.

-In 2015, Ketanji Brown Jackson ruled that the D.C.
-Department of Corrections violated the rights of a deaf inmate under the Americans with Disabilities Act in Pierce v.
-District of Columbia.
+In 2015, in Pierce v.
+District of Columbia, Jackson ruled that the D.C.
+Department of Corrections violated the rights of a deaf inmate under the Americans with Disabilities Act.

-In 2016, Ketanji Brown Jackson became a Harvard Board of Overseers member.
+In 2016, Ketanji Brown Jackson became a Harvard Board of Overseers member and served until 2022.

-In early 2016, Obama administration officials vetted Ketanji Brown Jackson as a potential nominee to the Supreme Court of the United States to fill the vacancy left by the death of Justice Antonin Scalia.
+In early 2016, Obama administration officials vetted Ketanji Brown Jackson as a potential nominee to the Supreme Court of the United States, to fill the vacancy left by the death of Justice Antonin Scalia.
+Jackson was one of five candidates interviewed as a potential nominee.

 In 2017, Ketanji Brown Jackson presented at the University of Georgia School of Law's 35th Edith House Lecture.

-In a 2017 speech, Ketanji Brown Jackson mentioned that her ancestors were slaves on both sides of her family.
+In a 2017 speech, Ketanji Brown Jackson spoke about her family lineage, noting that her ancestors were likely slaves on both sides.

-In June 2018, Ketanji Brown Jackson presided over cases challenging the Department of Health and Human Services' decision to terminate grants for teen pregnancy prevention programs two years early.
+In June 2018, Ketanji Brown Jackson presided over cases challenging the Department of Health and Human Services' decision to terminate grants for teen pregnancy prevention programs two years early and ruled that the decision to terminate the grants early without explanation was arbitrary and capricious.

 In 2018, Ketanji Brown Jackson dismissed 40 wrongful death and product liability lawsuits stemming from the disappearance of Malaysia Airlines Flight 370.